mrsteffenjo-work/seb-web/README.md

 # seb-web

 This website should have a white background and support light/dark mode.
-Built with Next.js 16, React 19, TypeScript, Tailwind CSS 4+, Sanity, and shadcn/ui.
+Built with Next.js 16 (App Router), React 19, TypeScript, Tailwind CSS 4+, Sanity, and shadcn/ui.

 ## Features